-Americans are canceling their domestic travel over coronavirus fears
+Companies are canceling U.S. domestic travel over coronavirus fears

 How IBM, Goldman Sachs, PwC and others are responding to the coronavirus threat to the global workplace

-Booking Holdings, which owns Priceline, Booking.com and Kayak, said this week that it expects hotel room bookings to fell as much as 10 percent this quarter because of the coronavirus.
+Booking Holdings, which owns Priceline, Booking.com and Kayak, said this week that it expects hotel room bookings to fall as much as 10 percent this quarter because of the coronavirus.

 Shares of hotel companies and airlines plunged this week, as coronavirus-related fears led global markets to post their worst weekly losses since the Great Recession.
 Shares of Marriott and InterContinental Hotels Group fell about 9 percent apiece, while American Airlines and Jet Blue posted declines of more than 20 percent.
 Expedia Group, meanwhile, posted a 13 percent drop in share price.